-Since inception, City Deal has evolved from a single funding program to the multiple funding functions and accountabilities of a wider City Region, which would be best managed via a Corporate Joint Committee.
-The South East Wales Corporate Joint Committee Regulations 2021 established a Corporate Joint Committee (CIC) for the Cardiff City Region, which came into effect on 1 April 2021.
+Since inception, City Deal has evolved from a single funding program to the multiple funding functions and accountabilities of a wider City Region.
+The South East Wales Corporate Joint Committee Regulations 2021 established a Corporate Joint Committee (CJC) for the Cardiff City Region, which came into effect on 1 April 2021.
 It was anticipated that the CJC would assume full delivery of the City Deal programme during 2021/2022 and in order to provide business continuity during the transition period, a 'twin-track' approach was adopted.
 During this initial phase, the CJC operated at a 'bare minimum', ahead of setting its first statutory budget on 31 January 2022.
-However, a number of technical/legal issues have delayed the process of full delivery by the CJC, but these are expected to be resolved during the 2022/2023 financial year.
+However, a number of technical/legal issues delayed the process of full delivery by the CJC until 2023/2024.